Garrison Dam: Energy generation

 Hydropower turbines at Garrison Dam have an electric power generating nameplate capacity of 583.3 MW.
 Average production of 257 MW serves several hundred thousand customers.

-Fishing
+Fishing & Recreation

 The Garrison Dam National Fish Hatchery is the world's largest walleye and northern pike producing facility and also works to restore endangered species, such as the pallid sturgeon.

+A segment of the North Country National Scenic Trail passes through the National Fish Hatchery and includes a stretch along the Missouri River shoreline where trail users are simultaneously on the Lewis & Clark National Historic Trail.